Tamil Malaysians: Colonial period

-During the British colonial era, Britain facilitated the migration of Indian workers to work in plantations.
+During the British colonial era, Britain facilitated the migration of Indian workers to work in plantations under Kangani system.
 The overwhelming majority of migrants from India were ethnic Tamil and from the Madras Presidency now Tamil Nadu of the British Empire.

-Those migrants from Tamil Nadu after some years they were permanently settled there itself and now they are owns jobs by shopkeepers and entrepreneurs.
+Many of those migrants from Tamil Nadu settled permanently in Malaysia and became shopkeepers and entrepreneurs.

 Tamil Indian freedom fighters Maruthu Pandiyar relatives and 72 soldiers were deported to Penang in the year 1802 by the Madras Presidency Government (British India Government).

 Siam Burma Death Railway

 During the Second World War, the Japanese army used more than 120,000 Tamils in the construction of a 415km railway between Siam and Burma to transport army supplies.
 During this project, it was initially believed that half of them (around 60,000) perished.

 However, recent research revealed that at least 150,000 Indian Tamils were killed during the duration of the Siam railway project.
 They fell victim to snake bites and insect bites, diseases like cholera, malaria & beriberi, massacre, torture, rape, committed suicide, etc. as they were unable to bear the burden.

 In order to wipe out cholera, Japanese forces launched huge massacres against the Indians, killing massive numbers of the Tamils daily.
 Handfuls of Tamils also died weekly from overwork.
-Some Japanese soldiers also died during these times.

-Other methods of executing the Indian Tamils included burning them and their entire families to death.
-Japanese officers would also invite female Indian coolies to dance naked where they were raped afterward.
-The Japanese officials who finished gang raping numerous Indian women at a Japanese party was violent that one Indian woman was raped to death as a result.
-One 19 year old Tamil Indian was raped by a Japanese soldier who later forced other Tamil coolies to rape her as a joke.
-She later died after being defiled by bamboo strips.